siduction/sidu-manual/data/en/0706-sys-admin-apt-localmirr_en.md

 # echo "Acquire::http { proxy "http://192.168.3.5:3142"; };" > /etc/apt/apt.conf.d/30proxy
 ~~~

-Next, we change the addresses of the download mirrors in the directory `/etc/apt/sources.list.d/` from "https" to "http" within the files `debian.list`, `extra.list`, and `fixes.list`.
+Next, we change the addresses of the download mirrors in the directory `/etc/apt/sources.list.d/` from "https" to "http" within the files `debian.sources`, `extra.sources`, and `fixes.sources`.
 Using "https" is possible: On the one hand it requires some configuration effort, and on the other hand it is not necessary at the moment because all download mirrors still accept "http".

 A subsequent